Your browser version is no longer supported, so you may experience issues while using this site.

 Click below to find out more about making a claim with AAMI.

 Does my level of insurance impact what I can claim?

-Knowing your policy cover is important before you decide to make a car insurance claim.
+Knowing your policy cover is important before you decide to make a car insurance claim, which is why you should read your relevant Product Disclosure Statement.
 For example, Third Party Car Insurance will only cover the other party’s property or vehicle if you’re at fault, meaning you could be left without insurance for any damage to your vehicle.

 Comprehensive Car Insurance, on the other hand, usually covers you for any type of damage to your vehicle, regardless of who’s at fault.
 If your insurer agrees that the accident was completely the other driver’s fault and they’re uninsured, you may be entitled to make a Third Party Property Damage claim (which may form part of your comprehensive insurance).
 Be sure to read your insurance policy documents to see whether damage for your vehicle is covered and that you’re able make this type of claim.